The death of a loved one can be one of the most difficult times of our lives.

-We have a team of specialist lawyers which includes members of the Society of Trust and Estate Practitioners (STEP), Law Society Probate Section, and Solicitors for the Elderly, with many years’ experience handling estate administration.
-At Ashtons we have the ability to draw on expertise within the team and wider firm to deal with complex tax issues, cross border issues, business and agricultural estates and contentious probate, and to offer proactive advice on tax mitigation and planning.
+We have a team of specialist lawyers, which includes members of the Society of Trust and Estate Practitioners (STEP), Law Society Probate Section, and Solicitors for the Elderly, with many years’ experience handling estate administration.
+At Ashtons Legal, we have the ability to draw on expertise within the team and wider firm to deal with complex tax issues, cross-border issues, business and agricultural estates and contentious probate and offer proactive advice on tax mitigation and planning.

-We will tailor our estate administration service to your needs, from purely securing the Grant of Probate and advising on particular issues that may affect the estate, through to taking on the full administration including arranging the funeral and sorting out the house.
+We will tailor our estate administration service to your needs, from purely obtaining the Grant of Probate and advising on particular issues that may affect the estate through to taking on the full administration, including arranging the funeral and sorting out the house.

 For those clients who wish to deal with the estate administration themselves, we provide a report of the steps required in your case following our initial meeting with you.
 We can then provide advice as and when needed.

-On average, for a simple estate not liable to Inheritance Tax with no residence, the full administration takes in the region of 6 months.
+On average, for a simple estate not liable to Inheritance Tax with no property to sell, the full administration takes in the region of 12- 18 months.

-For a relatively simple estate liable to Inheritance Tax with one residence to sell, on average the full administration takes 9-12 months.
-However there are more variations within this scenario which are out of our control e.g. selling the house and communication from the tax office.
+For a relatively simple estate liable to Inheritance Tax with one property to sell, on average, the full administration takes 18 to 24 months.
+However, there are more variations within this scenario which are out of our control e.g. selling the property and communication from the HMRC and other third parties.
 Such an estate may take longer to complete.

 Estates that involve more complex Inheritance Tax issues and other factors such as:

 - Significant lifetime gifts